Amarendracho/springboot-projects/springwithoutboot/README.md

        USE ANY OF ONE BELOW
             **SETTER INJECTION** - init getter and setter methods **CONSTRUCTOR INJECTION** - init parameterized constructor based on variables.
-8. If you choose SETTER INJECTION. create setters and getters inside the class.
+8. If you choose **SETTER INJECTION**. create setters and getters inside the class.
 Then open spring.xml file inside bean class default tag
      (property) has name and value. **<property name="patientName" value="ARON"/>** If you have multiple variables create multiple properties.